-4.20 FLOODPLAIN CONSERVATION OVERLAY DISTRICT
+4.30 FLOODPLAIN CONSERVATION OVERLAY DISTRICT

 Areas determined to be within a 100 year flood area by the Federal Emergency Management Agency (FEMA) are subject to the Floodplain Management Ordinance.
 This ordinance is considered part of this zoning ordinance though it is represented as a separate document available through the Town Offices.
 Maps of the 100 year flood areas are provided in the Town Offices.
+There shall be no new development within the designated floodplain.